saucecode/ripcord-api/README.md

 `retrieve_server_channels(serverid)`
 Retrieves a list of channels in the server given by `serverid`.
 This will return ALL channels that exist, including voice channels, and channels that you are not a member of.

+The working project name is `Communication Security is Mandatory`.